What is cloud security posture management ?

-Cloud Security Posture Management (CSPM) is a market segment for IT security tools that are designed to identify misconfiguration issues and compliance risks in the cloud.
-An important purpose of CSPM programming is to continuously monitor cloud infrastructure for gaps in security policy enforcement.
+Cloud security posture management (CSPM) is a market segment for IT security tools designed to identify misconfiguration issues and compliance risks in the cloud.
+CSPM helps continuously monitor cloud infrastructure for gaps in security policy enforcement.

-Gartner, the IT research and advisory firm that coined the term, describes CSPM as a new category of security products that can help automate security and provide compliance assurance in the cloud.
-CSPM tools work by examining and comparing a cloud environment against a defined set of best practices and known security risks.
-Some CSPM tools will alert the cloud customer when there is a need to remediate a security risk, while other more sophisticated CSPM tools will use robotic process automation (RPA) to remediate issues automatically.
+Gartner coined the term and described CSPM as a category of security products that help automate security and provide compliance assurance in the cloud.
+CSPM tools examine and compare a cloud environment against a defined set of best practices and known security risks.
+Some CSPM tools alert customers when there is a need to remediate a security risk, while other more sophisticated CSPM tools use robotic process automation to remediate issues automatically.

-CSPM is typically used by organizations that have adopted a cloud-first strategy and want to extend their security best practices to hybrid cloud and multi-cloud environments.
-While CSPM is often associated with Infrastructure as a Service (IaaS) cloud services, the technology can also be used to minimize configuration mistakes and reduce compliance risks in Software as a Service (SaaS) and Platform as a Service (PaaS) cloud environments.
+CSPM is used by organizations that have adopted a cloud-first strategy and want to extend their security best practices to hybrid cloud and multi-cloud environments.
+While CSPM is often associated with IaaS, the technology can also be used to minimize configuration mistakes and reduce compliance risks in SaaS and PaaS environments.

 Key capabilities of CSPM

-- work with IaaS, SaaS and PaaS platforms in containerized, hybrid cloud and multi-cloud environments; and
+- Work with IaaS, SaaS and PaaS in containerized, hybrid cloud and multi-cloud environments.

 CSPM tools play an important role in securing a cloud environment by reducing the possibility of data breaches.

-According to Gartner, misconfiguration of the cloud environment is one of the more common mistakes in the cloud that can lead to a data breach -- and use of a CSPM tool can reduce cloud-based security incidents due to misconfigurations by 80%.
+According to Gartner, cloud misconfigurations often lead to data breaches.
+Using a CSPM tool can reduce cloud-based security incidents due to misconfigurations by 80%.

 How CSPM works

-Cloud Security Posture Management tools are designed to detect and remediate issues caused by cloud misconfigurations.
-A specific CSPM tool may only be able to use defined best practices according to a specific cloud environment or service, however, so it is important to know what tools can be used in each specific environment.
-For example, some tools may be limited to being able to detect misconfigurations in an AWS or Azure environment.
+Cloud security posture management tools are designed to detect and remediate issues caused by cloud misconfigurations.
+A specific CSPM tool might only be able to use defined best practices according to a specific cloud environment or service, however.
+It is therefore important to know what tools can be used in each specific environment.
+For example, some tools can only detect misconfigurations in an AWS or Azure environment.

 Some CSPM tools can automatically remediate issues by combining real-time continuous monitoring with automation features that can detect and correct issues, such as improper account permissions.
-Continuous compliance can also be configured according to a number of standards, including HIPAA.
+Continuous compliance can also be configured according to several standards, including HIPAA.

-Other CSPM tools can be used in tandem with Cloud Access Security Broker (CASB) tools.
-CASB is a software tool or service that can safeguard the flow of data between on-premises IT infrastructure and a cloud provider's infrastructure.
+CSPM tools can be used in tandem with a cloud access security broker (CASB).
+CASB is a software tool or service that safeguards the flow of data between on-premises IT infrastructure and a cloud provider's infrastructure.

 Additional benefits of enterprise CSPM

-In addition to monitoring for compliance, CSPM tools can also make risk visualization, incident response and DevOps integration easier by providing greater visibility across multiple cloud partners.
-Additional benefits of implementing CSPM in the enterprise include the ability to:
+Alongside monitoring for compliance, CSPM tools can also make risk visualization, incident response and DevOps integration easier by providing greater visibility across multiple cloud partners.
+Additional benefits of implementing CSPM in the enterprise include the following:

-- continuously monitor cloud environments in real time for threat detection;
+- Continuously monitoring cloud environments in real time for threat detection.

-- detect policy violations across multiple cloud providers;
+- Detecting policy violations across multiple cloud providers.

-Misconfigurations are most often caused by customer mismanagement of multiple connected resources.
-With cloud-based services, there can be a lot of moving pieces to keep track of and manage.
-Misconfigurations of the environment can be easily made, especially with API-driven approaches to integration.
-Misconfiguration opens an organization to the possibility of a data breach, because it only takes a few misconfigurations in the cloud to leave an organization vulnerable to attack.
+Misconfigurations are often caused by customer mismanagement of multiple connected resources.
+Cloud-based services have a lot of moving pieces to keep track of and manage.
+Cloud misconfigurations are easy to do, especially with API-driven approaches to integration.

-One of the more common misconfigurations is accidentally granting public access to storage buckets or containers within the cloud that can be assigned individually to storage classes.
-When access to storage buckets is left open, the buckets are vulnerable to attack from anyone who knows where to look.
+A common misconfiguration is accidentally granting public access to storage buckets or containers within the cloud that are assigned individually to storage classes.
+When access to storage buckets is left open, the buckets are vulnerable to attack.